MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 **Applies to: Machine Learning Server**

-This article is for data scientists who wants to learn how to deploy and manage Python code/models as [analytic web services](../concept-what-are-web-services.md) hosted in Machine Learning Server.
+This article is for data scientists who wants to learn how to deploy and manage Python code/models as analytic web services hosted in Machine Learning Server.
 This article assumes you are proficient in Python.

 Web services offer fast execution and scoring of arbitrary Python or R code and models.
-[Learn more...](../concept-what-are-web-services.md)
+[Learn more about web services](../concept-what-are-web-services.md)

 Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md), which ships with Machine Learning Server, you can develop, test, and [deploy](#publishService) these Python analytics as web services in your production environment.
 This package can also be [installed locally](../../install/python-libraries-interpreter.md), but requires a connection to a Machine Learning Server instance at runtime.

-Web services can be [consumed in Python](how-to-consume-web-service.md) by other authenticated users or in the [language of their choice via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).
 [RESTful APIs](../concept-api.md) are also available to provide direct programmatic access to a service's lifecycle.

+By default, web service operations are available to authenticated users.
+However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.

 <a name="auth"></a>